 Grade-point average (academic high school GPA): The sum of grade points a student has earned in secondary school divided by the number of courses taken.
-The most common system of assigning numbers to grades counts four points for an A, three points for a B, two points for a C, one point for a D, and no points for an E or F. Unweighted GPA's assign the same weight to each course.
-Weighting gives students additional points for their grades in advanced or honors courses.

-Graduate student: A student who holds a bachelor's or equivalent, and is taking courses at the post-baccalaureate level.
+The most comm Graduate student: A student who holds a bachelor's or equivalent, and is taking courses at the post-baccalaureate level.

-\Health services: Free or low cost on-campus primary and preventive health care available to students.
-High school diploma or recognized equivalent: A document certifying the successful completion of a prescribed secondary school program of studies, or the attainment of satisfactory scores on the Tests of General Educational Development (GED), or another state-specified examination.
+Health services: Free or low cost on-campus primary and preventive health care available to students.

-Hispanic or Latino: A person of Mexican, Puerto Rican, Cuban, South or Central American, or other Spanish culture or origin, regardless of race.
+High school diploma or recognized equivalent: A document certifying the successful completion of a prescribed secondary school program of studies, or the attainment of sati: Hispanic or Latino: A person of Mexican, Puerto Rican, Cuban, South or Central American, or other Spanish culture or origin, regardless of race.

-Honors program: Any special program for very able students offering the opportunity for educational enrichment, independent study, acceleration, or some combination of these.

-Independent study: Academic work chosen or designed by the student with the approval of the department concerned, under an instructor's supervision, and usually undertaken outside of the regular classroom structure.

-In-state tuition: The tuition charged by institutions to those students who meet the state's or institution's residency requirements.
+Honors program: Any special program for very able students offering the opportunity for educational enrichment, independent study, acceleration, or some combination of thes.
+Independent study: Academic work chosen or designed by the student with the approval of the department concerned, under an instructor's supervision, and usually undertaken In-state tuition: The tuition charged by institutions to those students who meet the state's or institution's residency requirements.